player1s/ThesisRepository/psychopyExperiments/oddball-task-master/README.txt

 	In this task partcipants are required to sort the presented stimuli based on tone.

-	Participants have to press 's' when 1000 Hz tone is presented and press 't' when a 1200 Hz tone is presented.
+	Participants have to not press any key when 1000 Hz tone is presented and press 't' when a 1200 Hz tone is presented.

 	To change the number of trials -> click on the loop "trials" and change the number of nReps $.